mfkimbell/data-streaming-kafka-flink-notes/README.md

 * Kafka generally provides the "stream data storage layer"
 * Flink can handle batch processing and more compliated stream processing
 * Flink has more of a focus on real time operations
+* Kafka is more focussed on event streaming, (log aggregation, event sourcing, metrics collection, etc) not transformations